CodiTramuntana/decidim-verify_wo_registration/README.md

 For this feature to be enabled admins should do two things:

-- navigate to the corresponding component, select the "Enable suports without registration (user only verifies)" ("Poder donar suports sense registre (només verificant-se)") check and save.
+- navigate to the corresponding component, select the "Enable supports without registration (user only verifies)" ("Poder donar suports sense registre (només verificant-se)") check and save.
 - navigate to this component's permissions, and select a direct verifier for some of its actions.
 Note that multi-step verifiers are not supported.

 This will enable the feature in the public views.